day0market/pyalgotrader/docs/cta_strategy.md

         self.bg.update_bar(bar)
 ```

-### 15minuteKLine data return
+### 15 minute K line data return

-Be responsible forCTAGenerating a signal，by3Parts：
+ be responsible for CTA generating a signal ， by 3 parts ：
-- Clear Unsold commissioned：In order to prevent under the list before a15Minutes no deal，But next15Minutes may have adjusted the price，then applycancel_all()Unsold method previously withdrawn all at once commissioned，This is to ensure that the current strategy15The entire state of minutes and only began to be clear。
+-  clear unsold commissioned ： in order to prevent under the list before a 15 minutes no deal ， but next 15 minutes may have adjusted the price ， then apply cancel_all() unsold method previously withdrawn all at once commissioned ， this is to ensure that the current strategy 15 the entire state of minutes and only began to be clear .
-- transferKLine time sequence manager module：Based on the latest15minuteKCalculating respective line data calculation index，The vertical rail Bollinger band channel、CCIindex、ATRindex
+-  transfer K line time sequence manager module ： based on the latest 15 minute K calculating respective line data calculation index ， the vertical rail bollinger band channel , CCI index , ATR index
-- Signal calculation：And by determining the binding positionsCCIindex、Bollinger band channel、ATRIndicators point to hang out in the channel breakout single delegate stop（buy/sell)，At the same time set the departure point(short/cover)。
+-  signal calculation ： and by determining the binding positions CCI index ,  bollinger band channel , ATR indicators point to hang out in the channel breakout single delegate stop （buy/sell)， at the same time set the departure point (short/cover).

-note：CTAStrategy with specific low and high winning percentage than the profit and loss：In the case of difficult to improve the odds of，Research strategies to enhance profit and loss ratio in favor of increased profitability strategy。
+ note ：CTA strategy with specific low and high winning percentage than the profit and loss ： in the case of difficult to improve the odds of ， research strategies to enhance profit and loss ratio in favor of increased profitability strategy .

 ```
     def on_15min_bar(self, bar: BarData):